MightyExodia/Cybersecurity-HomeLab/README.md

     - set lhost 192.168.20.11 (this is the Kali linux machine)
 13. Now we type the following command to start the exploit:
     - exploit
-14. Our next step is to setup a HTTP server on our Kali machine so it can download the malware.
+14. Our next step is to setup a HTTP server on our Kali machine so our test machine can download the malware.
 We will do this using **Python**
 15. In a new Terminal window/tab, type in the following command:
     - python3 -m http.server 9999
 16. Now we move over to our **Windows 10 Machine** and do the following: